Ellisande/tic-tac-toe/steps.md

 So now we have the board object on the server, how will it get to the UI?
 Socket magic!

+Socket usage examples can be found at http://socket.io

 * Create a socket.emit event that sends the event "board:update" with the board as data
 * Create a socket.on('board:update') event on the client that sets $scope.board to the data in the event